 Budapest’s dining options are endless, with many places offering great lunchtime deals, such as Ring with its top quality burgers – avocado and prawn with gorgonzola being the most mouth-watering.
 For great Hungarian food in rustic surrounds, try Fatal; the menu is extensive and you can sample great goulash here along with other Hungarian staples like spicy fish soup.
 A slightly more downmarket place which is nevertheless excellent is Brody café (Brody Sandor u.), near Muzeum – complete with posters of Ferenc Puskas on the wall, this is as Hungarian as it gets.
 Try the hearty bean soup or stuffed pancake filled with veal – soup and main course with a beer will set you back less than ten euros.
 Asian restaurants are in rich supply, but for an eaterie that combines Oriental and Magyar influences head to Parasz Presszo.
 If you fancy some Hungarian spicy soup followed by a Thai curry, this is the place to go.

 When the weather is warmer be sure to check out the city’s best rooftop venues, as reported on by Urban Travel Blog.
+For a pub crawl that takes you to several of the hottest spots in town click here.

 Getting There & Around